What’s the difference between a café, bistro and brasserie in France?

 Etymology of Brasserie: “Brasserie” is the French word for “Brewerie,” which comes from the French verb ” brasser”, to brew.
 The ending suffix “erie” designates an art, type of job or type of business.
 Similar French words with the “erie” suffix that designate a place of business include, boulangerie, Confisserie, Chocoloterie,épicerie,poisonnerie, etc.

 As the name suggests, a brasserie was initially a place where beer was brewed.
-The dishes served reflected the local cuisine of Alsacian immigrants who were some of the first to open up brasseries and brought their beer brewing customs and local cuisine such as Choucroute (sauerkraut).
+The dishes served at a brasserie reflected the local cuisine of Alsacian immigrants who were some of the first to open up brasseries who brought their beer brewing customs and local cuisine such as Choucroute (sauerkraut) to France.
 Some brasseries have kept up the tradition of beer brewing, but these days the focus is on wine.
 The food link between Alsace is also less evident.

 Like a French bistro, modern brasseries specialize in classic French favourites but brasseries are much larger with a set menu rather than a seasonal one.
 Many of the more well known Parisian brasseries are very old historical sites with much of the decor maintained from the belle epoque.
 Prices tend to be more expensive than a bistro but the service is usually very fast.
 Food is often hit or miss.
 Some brasseries have sub par food but remain popular thanks to their art deco decor.